Swapnil31Ingale/First-Repo/README.md

 ### Hi there 👋

 - 🔭 Middleware Infrastructure and Platform Engineer
-- 🌱 Llearning DevOps culture
+- 🌱 Learning DevOps culture
 - 👯 I’m looking to collaborate on learning together concept
 - 🤔 DevOps guidelines and best practices
 - 📫 How to reach me: www.linkedin.com/in/swapnilingale31